 Welcome bonus winner: Ink Business Preferred

-With the Ink Business Preferred, you can earn 100,000 points after spending $15,000 in the first three months of account opening.
-If you redeem the welcome bonus for travel through Chase Ultimate Rewards, your bonus points could be worth up to $1,250 since you’ll get a value of 1.25 cents per point when redeeming points for Chase travel.
+With the Ink Business Preferred, you can earn 100,000 points after spending $8,000 in the first three months of account opening.
+If you redeem the welcome bonus for travel through Chase Ultimate Rewards, your bonus points are worth $1,250 since points are worth 1.25 cents per point when redeemed for travel through the issuer’s portal.

 Rewards rate winner: Ink Business Preferred

-For the Ink Business Cash, you’ll earn 5 percent cash back at office supply stores and on internet, cable and phone services (on up to $25,000 in combined purchases per year) and 2 percent cash back on restaurant and gas station spending (on up to $25,000 in combined purchases per year).
+For the Ink Business Cash, you’ll earn 5 percent cash back at office supply stores and on internet, cable and phone services (on the first $25,000 in combined purchases each account anniversary year, then 1 percent) and 2 percent cash back on restaurant and gas station spending (again, on the first $25,000 in combined purchases each account anniversary year, then 1 percent).
 All other spending will earn 1 percent cash back.
-For the 5 percent and 2 percent categories, your cash back is capped at $25,000 in each category, which limits how much cash back you can actually earn each year.
+Those $25,000 caps to earn top rewards in each of the card’s bonus categories put a damper on how much cash back you can earn each year.